brycezubi/interactive-form-tarjet-react/README.md

-# Frontend Mentor - Interactive pricing component
+# Frontend Mentor - Interactive card details form
-This is a solution to the [QR Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-pricing-component-t0m8PIyY8/hub)
+This is a solution to the [Interactive Card Details challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-card-details-form-XpS8cKZDWw/hub)
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents